People Considering COBRA

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) requires most employers with group health insurance plans to offer their employees the opportunity to continue their health coverage under their employer's plan even after they have been terminated or laid off or had another change in their employment status.

-Absent the American Rescue plan, when employers offer health coverage to their employees, they usually pay part of the monthly premium for their employees.
+When employers offer health coverage to their employees, they usually pay part of the monthly premium for their employees.
 If an employee loses his or her job, COBRA allows the employee to continue to be in the employer’s group health plan, usually at the full cost of the premium (with no employer contribution), and with an administrative fee added.

 If your employer offers COBRA coverage when you leave a job, you have options: